splitio/javascript-client/Detailed-README.md

 > Add localhost file for tests!!!

 `printf "%s\n" '# this a comment' 'my_new_feature on' '# another comment' > $HOME/.split`

-> For SonarQ since the plugin is in Java 8

-`jdk_switcher use oraclejdk8`

 > Tests steps